 Titanic Belfast is located in the Titanic Quarter on Queen’s Island, just a short stroll from the centre of the city.
-The exhibition has been placed on the historic shipyard where the Titanic was designed and built.
+The exhibition has been placed in the historic shipyard where the Titanic was designed and built.

-As one of the three ocean liners built by Harland & Wolff for White Star Line, you can see the original 19th century H&W gates in the Titanic Belfast galleries.
+As one of the three ocean liners built by Harland & Wolff for the White Star Line, you can see the original 19th century H&W gates in the Titanic Belfast galleries.

 The Titanic Quarter Belfast has been regenerated into Belfast’s urban waterfront.
 It’s not just the Titanic Museum that you’ll find here.
 There’s the Wee Tram, Titanic’s dock and pump house, the W5 Interactive Centre (for the big kid in us), and the Odyssey Pavilion & SSE Arena.
 It’s a short walk from the Titanic Museum to HMS Caroline (also in the quarter) which is the only surviving battleship from The Battle of Jutland in World War One.

 To explore more of the area take a segway or walking tour or a boat tour around the Titanic Quarter.

 How to get to the Titanic Museum Belfast: From here it’s only a 30 minute walk into Belfast’s city centre along the River Lagan.
 It’s a really lovely walk and there are cafes where you can stop riverside and enjoy a coffee.